midani-47/High-Performance-Computing/README.md

 ## Quick Setup (Docker-based)

-Before starting the Docker containers, run the initialization script to set up the necessary directories and files:
+The system is designed for fast setup and deployment.
+Follow these steps:

+### Step 1: Run the initialization script

 ```bash
 # Run the initialization script to set up the environment